Skip to content

 I get the instinct.
 Leadership has always been about people, and the best leaders I’ve worked with build trust, create psychological safety, develop talent, and make hard calls under uncertainty.
 None of that requires a ChatGPT subscription.

-But here’s what I keep seeing on the ground in Tokyo working with leaders across industries.
-The ones who dismiss AI as ‘not my department’ are already falling behind, not because AI is replacing what they do but because AI is reshaping the environment they do it in.
-And if you don’t understand the environment you can’t lead in it.
+What I’ve watched up close in Tokyo over the last year, though, is that leaders who treat AI as ‘not my department’ lose ground fast.
+Not because AI is replacing what they do, but because it’s reshaping the environment they do it in.
+And you can’t lead in an environment you don’t understand.

 Zirar, Ali & Islam (2023) conducted a systematic review of workplace AI coexistence and found something that should reframe how leaders think about this: successful AI adoption requires technical, human, and conceptual skills, but human and conceptual skills matter more than technical ones.
-In other words, the leaders who thrive aren’t the ones who learn to code but the ones who understand what AI changes about the decisions they make every day.
+The leaders who thrive understand what AI changes about the decisions they make every day, not the syntax of a prompt.

 Every leader needs to understand enough about AI to answer three questions.

 What can I delegate to AI?
-This isn’t theory but practice, applied to their actual workflow with their actual team this quarter.
+Applied to their actual workflow with their actual team this quarter.
 The leader who identifies the right tasks to automate frees up hours of human attention for the work that actually needs human judgment.

 What should I protect from AI?
 This is the question most people skip, and it matters just as much.
 Feedback conversations, relationship building, creative ideation that requires lived experience.
 These get worse when you outsource them, and knowing the boundary is a leadership skill now.